PaddlePaddle/PaddleDetection/docs/advanced_tutorials/customization/detection_en.md

 # Customize Object Detection task

 In the practical application of object detection algorithms in a specific industry, additional training is often required for practical use.
 The project iteration will also need to modify categories.
 This document details how to use PaddleDetection for a customized object detection algorithm.
-The process includes data preparation, model optimization roadmap, and modifying the category development process.
+The process includes data preparation, model optimization roadmap, and modifying the category release/2.5ment process.

 ## Data Preparation